PathToGreat/future-me-react/replit.md

 ## Overview

 Future Me is a web application designed to visualize a user's future self based on their current lifestyle choices.
-It achieves this by collecting lifestyle metrics through an interactive questionnaire and dynamically adapting an avatar to reflect health indicators.
+It collects lifestyle metrics through an interactive questionnaire and dynamically adapts an avatar to reflect health indicators.
 The core purpose is to engage and motivate users to understand the long-term impact of their daily habits on their well-being.
-Key capabilities include a legal onboarding flow, a 3-step metric collection, dynamic avatar visualization, real-time wellness score calculation, future self projection, user authentication, and a responsive design.
+Key capabilities include legal onboarding, 6-step metric collection, dynamic avatar visualization, real-time wellness score calculation, future self projection, user authentication, and a responsive design.

 ## User Preferences